Pyramid Game (TV series)

 Pyramid Game is a 2024 South Korean psychological thriller survival mystery television series created by Lee Jae-kyoo, written by Choi Soo-yi, directed by Park So-yeon, and starring Bona, Jang Da-ah, Ryu Da-in, Shin Seul-ki, and Kang Na-eon.
 Based on the Naver webtoon of the same name by Dalgonyak, it tells the story of an all-girls high school where popularity polls are used to rank students in class, and the differential treatment leads to school violence.
 It was released on TVING from February 29 to March 21, 2024, every Thursday at 12:00 (KST).
 It is also available for streaming on Viu and Paramount+ in selected regions.

 Synopsis

-The series follows transfer student Seong Soo-ji, who falls to the bottom of the class and becomes the subject of bullying and violence.
-In an effort to finally put an end to Pyramid Game, she attempted to climb the social ladder out of desperation to save herself.
+The series follows transfer student in Baekyeon High School; Seong Soo-ji, who realizes theres a covert rank system thats meticulously crafted to bully those in lower ranks.
+She falls to the bottom of the pyramid and becomes the subject of bullying & violence.
+After experiencing psychological and physical torture, Sooji decides to put an end to the Pyramid Game, and bring down the psychopathic mastermind once and for all.